 The amazing dreamers will be taking part, and who knows what we’ll launch as a result of bringing our energies together!
 I’m thankful for that opportunity.

 This week, can you reach out to other women friends for help brainstorming your dreams?
 It’s time to be in action on the dreams you hold close to your heart!

-The How to Launch Your Dreams With Help From Other Goddesses by 8 Women Dream, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.
+How to Launch Your Dreams With Help From Other Goddesses by The 8 Women Dream Project, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.